 I wrote that thing the other day about the After, how the time when this is over won’t be a “getting back to normal.”
 I like that awareness that people are putting into the world–this is a time for change and transformation, to envision what the new way will be when we are again out in the world.
 Still, for me, I long to get back to a normal where we can brush past each other in public, link arms, hug, dance, celebrate together without fear, when we can go marching in, joyfully, to the public places we share together.

-1. Sometimes something that appears and creates stress is also really exciting.
+Gratitude List: 1.
+Sometimes something that appears and creates stress is also really exciting.
 I have a week to get my whole classroom cleared (that means my thousand and one books packed, too) because it looks like construction on our air conditioning will begin in June!
 2. Anticipating Oriole 3.
 Quiet mornings with my boy before anyone else is up 4.
 Good stretching 5.
 Dreaming well

 May we walk in Beauty!